pnp/sp-dev-fx-extensions/samples/react-application-tenant-global-navbar/README.md

 ## Features

 This project contains sample SharePoint Framework application customizer extension built using React and Office UI Fabric React.
-The application customizer renders a top navbar and a footer navbar, with hyerarchical navigation nodes that are read from the taxonomy based managed navigation.
+The application customizer renders a top navbar and a footer navbar, with hierarchical navigation nodes that are read from the taxonomy based managed navigation.

 This sample illustrates the following concepts on top of the SharePoint Framework: